joelnyongesa/joelnyongesa/README.md

 # 👋 Hello, I am Joel Nyongesa

-I am a software developer with passion for full stack web development.
-I am currently working with Flask and React to create seamless and fully fledged web applications that solve real world problems.
+I am a full stack software developer with passion for full stack web development.
+Proficient in Flask and React to create seamless and fully fledged web applications that solve real world problems.
 Always eager to learn and contribute equally in team settings.

 ## 😆 Fun facts